MalikBagwala/maalik.dev-old/README.md

 ### 🕗 Wakatime

 Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.

-### 📝 Blogs

-The CMS Blog on this website utilizes the API from the dev.to platform.
-The displayed articles are one-to-one with the articles published on my dev.to blog and are updated in real-time.

-The data fetching technique used to retrieve articles from dev.to involves using Client-Side Rendering (CSR) for the blog list and Server-Side Rendering (SSR) for the blog details.

 ### 🗳 Projects